- A Higher Offer: When Should I Wait to Commit to a College? - October 11, 2017

 As soon as the test is over, immediately write down any subject matter or types of questions that you had problems with so that you can review them later for future tests.

-Although SAT tests are among the most important standardized tests a high school student takes, try not to get too stressed out over them.
+Although SAT exams are among the most important standardized tests a high school student takes, try not to get too stressed out over them.
 If you plan ahead, start studying well in advance, and create a comprehensive study plan, you will go into test day knowing that you’ve done everything possible to maximize your performance.
 Also, don’t forget to keep things in perspective.
 Ultimately, despite its importance to college admissions, the SAT is still just a test, and your performance on it does not indicate your worth.

 If you still have questions about SAT strategies or you are interested in our full-service, customized SAT tutoring, head over to CollegeVine’s SAT Tutoring Program, where the brightest and most qualified tutors in the industry guide students to an average score increase of 140 points.